SumoLogic/sumologic-documentation/docs/apm/traces/working-with-tracing-data/view-and-investigate-traces.md

 Multiple query rows are not supported currently.
 Charts shows data for first active (visible) row only.

 #### Dashboard support
 You can add Trace Duration Breakdown Chart as a dashboard panel.
-In other to do so - when ading a new panel to new or existing dashboard, pick Traces panel type, add required trace query filters and switch chart type to "Breakdown Chart" in Visual Settings -> Chart type.
+In other to do so - when adding a new panel to new or existing dashboard, pick Traces panel type, add required trace query filters and switch chart type to "Breakdown Chart" in Visual Settings -> Chart type.

 ## Trace View